devpato/PWA-Sample-demo/README.md

 This is your Service Worker file.
 In this file you will find the basic lifecycles of a Service Worker.

 ### Installing the Service Worker
 In the code below.
 You will find the `install` lifecycle event of a Service Worker.
-In this lifecycle I'm creating a new cache with the name of "my-pwa-shell-v1.0" and I'm passing the array of `filesToCache` that has all the assets I want to cache in my new cache.
+In this lifecycle, I'm creating a new cache with the name of "my-pwa-shell-v1.0" and I'm passing the array of `filesToCache` that has all the assets I want to cache in my new cache.

 ```javascript
 const cacheName = "my-pwa-shell-v1.0";